Laminate Flooring Costs Explained

 There are various other types of flooring you could consider besides laminate flooring.

 One of the most popular alternatives is hardwood flooring, which, unlike most laminate applications, is made up of real wood.
-It is a more expensive option at around £50 – £100 per square metre.
+However, wooden flooring costs make it a more expensive option at around £50 to £100 per square metre.
 However, it is one of the most durable and aesthetically pleasing flooring products.

-A similar style of flooring to hardwood is engineered wood, which costs around £20 – £50 per square metre.
+A similar style of flooring to hardwood is engineered wood, which costs around £20 to £50 per square metre.
 This type of flooring is made to look like real wood and is arguably more realistic-looking than laminate.
-It is also less prone to expansion as it is extremely moisture-resistant, although despite this, laminate is still the more durable of the two.
+It is also less prone to expansion as it is extremely moisture-resistant, although, despite this, laminate is still the more durable of the two.

-Luxury vinyl tile is another common application in the home, as it is much more affordable than laminate at just £5 – £26 per square metre.
+Luxury vinyl tile is another common application in the home, as it is much more affordable than laminate at around £5 to £26 per square metre, although the installing vinyl flooring can be much higher in some cases.
 Similar to laminate flooring, it recreates the wood aesthetic using a photo-realistic print film layer.

 This is protected with polyurethane, which prevents scratches.
 Another advantage of LVT is that it offers less noise pollution than other types of flooring, although it is not as durable as laminate.